ucdavis/FairMLCourse/Blog.md

 **Spring 2023**

+**May 22, 2145:**

+In order to get something out of the class (and get a good grade), it's absolutely imperative to understand the big picture, not just coding.
+Here is the sequence of thought you should go through in Hwk 3.

+* In formulating a sentence, a judge is dealing with probabilities, e.g. probability that the defendant will recidivate.

+* The COMPAS analysis article states that age is a big factor in that probability.
+(Younger defendants are especially risky.)

+* So, the question is, how does the probability of recidivism depend on a covariate, say age?

+* But is exactly what ML is for, in the case of dichotomous Y: Estimate the probability of something, as a function of something else.
+An ML function finds mean Y for given X, and in the dichotomous case, that reduces to P(Y = 1 | X).

+* So, our code will run the user's specified qeML function to find a probability for some dichotomous Y (e.g. recidivism) against some covariate (e.g. age), and plot the relation.

 **May 22, 2110:**

 The function **evalr()** should be in **qeML**.
 Yuyi lectured on it (and on **sprintf()**) on April 6.